syamsankarlv/terraform-aws_vpc/README.md

 - It can be deployed in any region and will be fetching the available zones in that region automatically using data source AZ.
 - Public and private subnets will be deployed in each AZ in an automated way.
 - Every subnet CIDR block has been calculated automatically using cidrsubnet function
-- The entire project can be managed from a single file, variables.tf.
-This allows for streamlined management, including selecting the region, modifying the project name comprehensively, choosing the VPC, and configuring subnetting.
+- The key components of the entire project are passed through the "variables.tf" file.
+This file facilitates streamlined management, including selecting the region, comprehensively modifying the project name, choosing the VPC, and configuring subnetting.

 ### Prerequisites for this project
 - Need a IAM user access with attached policies for the creation of VPC.